Toners, Acne, Reviews, Skincare

 bentoncosmetics.com

-Benton Aloe BHA Skin Toner ingredients
+Benton Aloe BHA Skin Toner Ingredients

 I love them all!
 Plus, it is essential oil-free and fragrance-free.

-Key ingredients at a glance
+Key ingredients

-Aloe
+Aloe Vera

-The primary ingredient (first and second) is derived from the aloe plant.
-People have used aloe’s healing properties for centuries.
 As a small child, I remember running to my Grandmother after scraping myself and staring in wonder as she broke off a leaf from the colossal plant she kept and applied its juice to my booboo.
 I was used to the stinging hell of Bactine spray and was in awe of how relieving the aloe was.
 I want nothing less for the delicate skin on my face.
-What could be more soothing than that?

 BHA